ValentineKarimi/Kenyan-online-advertising/README.md

 ## Installation instructions

-To start using the notebook: Use google collab or jupyter notebook.
-Recommended python version 3.6
+To start using the notebook: Use google collab or R studio

 Contact Feel free to contact author with any questions or if you are interested in contributing!